-For students wishing to have their room/common area inspected prior to departing, please reach out to you Service Desk for more details on if this option is recommended for your situation.
+For students wishing to have their room/common area inspected prior to departing, please reach out to your Service Desk for more details if this option is recommended for your situation.

 - After receiving your email confirmation from residence confirming your move out date and time, contact your Service Desk.